MIDS-scaling-up/v2/week07/hw/README.md

 ### To turn in:

-Please provide answers to questions above, a copy of the code related to the neural face detector along with access to the locatiom (object storage?) containing the detected faeces.
-Note that this homework is NOT graded, credit / nocredit only
+Please provide answers to questions above, a copy of the code related to the neural face detector along with access to the location (object storage?) containing the detected face images.
+Note that this homework is NOT graded, credit / no credit only.